keptn/tutorials/site/tutorials/keptn-full-tour-dynatrace.md

 You'll find a time estimate until the end of this tutorial in the right top corner of your screen - this should give you guidance how much time is needed for each step.

-## Prerequisite
+## Prerequisites
 Duration: 10:00

 Before you can get started, please make sure to have Keptn installed on your Kubernetes cluster.

-If not, please follow one of these tutorials to install Keptn on your favourite Kubernetes distribution.
+If not, please [follow one of these tutorials to install Keptn](../../?cat=installation) on your favourite Kubernetes distribution.

 <!-- include other files -->